2. MATERIAL ACCOUNTING POLICIES:

 Property, plant and equipment are eliminated from standalone financial statement on disposal.
 Gains or losses arising from disposal of property, plant and equipment are recognized in the statement of profit and loss in the year of occurrence.

-The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end.

-Depreciation is charged on Straight Line Method over the useful life of the assets as specified in Schedule II of the Companies Act, 2013 or on the basis of useful lives of the assets as estimated by management, whichever is lower.
+Depreciation is charged on Straight Line Method over the useful life of the assets as specified in Schedule II of the Companies Act, 2013 on the basis of technical evaluation.
 Useful life of the assets is tabulated below.

-Intangible assets are recognised when it is probable that the future economic benefits that are attributable to the assets will flow to the Company and the cost of the asset can be measured reliably.
+Intangible assets are recognised at cost of acquisition when it is probable that the future economic benefits that are attributable to the assets will flow to the company and the cost of the asset can be measured reliably.
 Intangible assets are carried at cost less accumulated amortization and accumulated impairment losses, if any.

-The useful lives of intangible assets are assessed as either finite or indefinite.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
-Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.

 Intangible assets with finite lives are amortised over the estimated useful economic life of the assets by using straight line method and assessed for impairment whenever there is an indication that the intangible asset may be impaired.

-Non-current assets and disposal groups are classified as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.
-Non-current assets and disposal groups classified as held for sale are measured at the lower of their carrying amount and fair value less costs to sell.
-This condition is regarded as met only when the sale is highly probable and the asset or disposal group is available for immediate sale in its present condition.
-Management must be committed to the sale, which should be expected to qualify for recognition as a completed sale within one year from the date of classification.
+Non-current assets are classified as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.
+Non-current assets classified as held for sale are measured at the lower of their carrying amount and fair value less costs to sell.
+This condition is regarded as met only when the sale is highly probable and the asset is available for immediate sale in its present condition.
+The criteria for held for sale classification is regarded as met only when the sale is highly probable and the management must be committed to the plan to sell the assets and the sale expected to be generally completed within one year from the date of classification

 (i) Financial Assets: